StatsWithR/book/docs/03-decision-01-decisions.md

 <p class="caption">(\#fig:L1-median)L1 is minimized at the median of the posterior</p>
 </div>

-UNFINISHED

-If your loss function is L2, that is a squared loss, then the total loss for a guess is the sum of the squared differences between that guess and each value in the posterior.
-We can once again calculate the total loss under L2 if your guess is 30.
-We have the posterior distribution again, sorted in ascending order.
+If your loss function is $L_2$ (i.e. a squared loss), then the total loss for a guess is the sum of the squared differences between that guess and each value in the posterior.

+We can once again calculate the total loss under $L_2$ if your guess is 30.
+Table \@ref(tab:L2-table) summarizes the posterior distribution again, sorted in ascending order.

 The first value is 4, and the squared difference between 4 and 30 is 676.
-The second value is 19 the square of the difference between 19 and 30 is 121.
+The second value is 19, and the square of the difference between 19 and 30 is 121.
 The third value is 20, and the square difference between 20 and 30 is 100.

-There's only 1 30 in your posterior, and the loss for this value is 0 since it's equal to your guess.
+There is only one 30 in your posterior, and the loss for this value is 0 since it is equal to your guess.
 The remaining values in the posterior are again all different than 30, hence their losses are all different than 0.

 To find the total loss, we simply sum over these individual losses again and the total loss comes out to 3,732.
 We have the visualization of the posterior distribution.
 Again, this time along with the squared loss function calculated for a possible serious of possible guesses within the range of the posterior distribution.

-Creating this visualization had the same steps.
+Creating the visualization in Figure \@ref(fig:L2-mean) had the same steps.
 Go through the same process described earlier for a guess of 30, for all guesses considered, and record the total loss.
-This time, the function has the lowest value when X is equal to the mean of the posterior.
-Hence, L2 is minimized at the mean of the posterior distribution.
-In summary, in this lesson we illustrated that the 0, 1 loss, L0 is minimized at the mode of the posterior distribution.
-The linear loss L1 is minimized at the median of the posterior distribution and the squared loss L2 is minimized at the mean of the posterior distribution.
-Going back to the original question.
-The point estimate to report to your boss about the number of cars the dealership will sell per month depends on your loss function.
-In any case, you would choose to report the estimate that minimizes the loss.
+This time, the function has the lowest value when $g$ is equal to the **mean** of the posterior.
+Hence, $L_2$ is minimized at the **mean** of the posterior distribution.

 Table: (\#tab:L2-table)L2: squared loss for g = 30